Flag for Russia

 The curvature of the shadow's path and the apparent rotation of the Moon's disk is due to the Earth's rotation.

-The total phase of this lunar eclipse is not visible in Belushya Guba, but it can be observed there as a penumbral lunar eclipse.
+The total phase of this lunar eclipse was not visible in Belushya Guba, but it could be observed there as a penumbral lunar eclipse.
 A penumbral lunar eclipse can be a bit hard to see as the shadowed part is only a little bit fainter than the rest of the Moon.

 Eclipses and Transits Visible in Belushya Guba